rafamel/Optimizepy/Readme.md

 ## To-do (future):

-- "Events" detection -> Probably better to do in NinjaTrader or MT4?
+- "Events" detection -> Better to use trading platform (not python)?

 - Drawdown -> Compute max drawdown for the analized period and put stop loss for investment